Latest Earthquake in Canada Today

 Seismic Activity Overview

-Canada has recorded 19 earthquakes in the last 30 days, with 2 in the last week alone.
-This moderate level of activity suggests Canada experiences regular seismic events, typical for regions near tectonic plate boundaries.
+Canada has recorded 22 earthquakes in the last 30 days, with 8 in the last week alone.
+This level of activity indicates that Canada sits in a highly active seismic zone where tectonic plates are constantly interacting.

 Earthquake Magnitude Scale